wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Web/Production/Performance/Web-PWA-Reference.md

 * [2017-HNPWA #Project#](https://parg.co/biQ): Hacker News readers as Progressive Web Apps

+- [2017-A React And Preact Progressive Web App Performance Case Study: Treebo](https://parg.co/bBH): They recently shipped a new Progressive Web App as their default mobile experience, initially using React and eventually switching to Preact in production.

-- [A Tinder Progressive Web App Performance Case Study](https://parg.co/UMw): Techniques for JavaScript performance optimization, Service Workers for network resilience and Push Notifications for chat engagement.
+- [2017-A Tinder Progressive Web App Performance Case Study](https://parg.co/UMw): Techniques for JavaScript performance optimization, Service Workers for network resilience and Push Notifications for chat engagement.

 ## Tool: 工具